-OBJECTIVES ACTIONS / TARGETS Consolidate style of seats and bins Bin and seat styles recorded in management plan for future replacements of the same type Maintain Park Information Boards at the two park entrances.
-Check and clean twice a year Implement actions identified in the conservation plan Report on progress annually Introduce more soft landscaping into the park setting Monitor and review progress annually Promote outdoor recreation and play opportunities across all age groups - toddlers, juniors, teenagers and adults Play area refurbishment planned together with new equipment.
+Objectives Actions / Targets Consolidate style of seats and bins Bin and seat styles recorded in management plan for future replacements of the same type Maintain Park Information Boards at the two park entrances.
+Check and clean twice a year Introduce more soft landscaping into the park setting Monitor and review progress annually Promote outdoor recreation and play opportunities across all age groups - toddlers, juniors, teenagers and adults Play area refurbishment planned together with new equipment.
 New tarmac access path also planned Involve children and young people as partners in the design and development of play spaces.
 On-going Continue to provide open, free access to the public On-going